turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 #### Editing Elements and Content
 Directly from the elements panel, we can edit the HTML and see the changes reflected immediately.
 (Again, these changes won't be saved to your codebase, but sometimes it helps to see the tweaks as you make them before committing to them.)

-Let's say we want to edit the title of the application from 'expenseTracker' to 'expenseLog'.
+Let's say we want to edit the title of a headline from some garbage about Trump to some good news.
 We can find that heading in the elements panel, double-click on it, and edit the text:

 ![Editing Text][editing-text]

-Now let's say we want to make just the word 'Log' in the title bold.
-If we wrap a `<b>` tag around 'Log', and hit the `enter` key to save the change, look what happens:
+Now let's say we want to make just one word in the title bold.
+If we wrap a `<b>` tag around that word, and hit the `enter` key to save the change, look what happens:

 ![Cant Parse HTML][cant-parse-html]